 Photosynthesis and Antarctica.
 It may not be the most intuitive combination, but the icy continent — famous for sculptural icebergs and marching penguins — is also home to communities of blooming algae, mosses, lichens, and even one species of grass.
+They’re rare, of course: Less than one percent of the entire continent is permanently ice-free to begin with.
+And what terrestrial vegetation does exist must rely largely on melting snow and ice for its water supply.
+It’s all part of a fragile ecosystem that scientists are eager to understand as global temperatures rise, affecting not only large sheets of Antarctic ice but also the delicate balance of life there.
 Antarctica’s glaciers are melting so fast, you can swim in them.
 In a Speedo.
 A man, a plan, a canal — Antarctica Even as someone who spends most of her time thinking about climate change, it’s easy for me to forget about the looming danger of changes happening at the bottom of the earth.

 That’s more certainty of the future than we’re getting from most government agencies these days, so we’ll take it!
 “Snowpack” refers to layers of mountain snow that build up during the winter, harden into large masses of frozen water, and then melt in the spring.
 That melted snow trickles down to feed rivers and streams, bolster municipal water supplies, and supply farmers with a majority of the water they need to grow crops.
 Ice Apocalypse.
 In a remote region of Antarctica known as Pine Island Bay, 2,500 miles from the tip of South America, two glaciers hold human civilization hostage.